gmatters/LB-ISF/README.md

 ## Shape

-**LB-Circle** Flexible circle wrap with edge blending, cropping, orientation, and scaling options.
+**LB-Circle** flexible circle wrap with edge blending, cropping, orientation, and scaling options.

-**LB-CircleDroste** Circular Droste effect with zoom, spin, and edge blending options.
+**LB-CircleDroste** circular Droste effect with zoom, spin, and edge blending options.
 Add an LB-Circle before it for extra vertigo.

-**LB-Collide** Kaleidoscope-style radial mirror with options for sampling location, scaling, and edge blending.
+**LB-Collide** kaleidoscope-style radial mirror with options for sampling location, scaling, and edge blending.

 **LB-RecordLabel** turns anything into a spinning vinyl record label.
 33RPM is still too fast for many things to read, so reduce to taste.